camunda/camunda-modeler/docs/element-templates/README.md

 ## Configuring Templates

-Element templates are defined in [JSON files](#defining-templates) in the directory `resources/element-templates`.
+Element templates are defined as [JSON files](#defining-templates) and are searched for in
-That directory is searched for in different locations:

-* relative to the modeler executable
-* relative to the modeler data directory
+* the `resources/element-templates` folder, relative to the modelers executable _or_ relative to the modelers data directory (see below)
-* in a `.camunda` directory the path hierachy of the currently opened diagram
+* the `.camunda/element-templates` directory, anywhere in the path hierachy of the currently opened diagram

-Reopen the diagram or reload/restart the modeler to let it recognize new templates.
+New templates will be recognized on diagram reopen or modeler reload/restart.

 #### Example Setup